 Baja's Sea of Cortez is the world's most iconic winter sea kayaking destination, hands down.
 The reasons are endless.
-Warm, crystal clear water, spectacular desert scenery, sunny skies and an astounding variety of marine life including whales, dolphins, sea lions, sea birds and countless fish.
+Warm, crystal-clear water, spectacular desert scenery, sunny skies and an astounding variety of marine life including whales, dolphins, sea lions, sea birds and countless fish.
 These are just a few of the many reasons.

+The bit of extra time and effort required to reach Isla San Jose is well worth it.
 Join us on this island paradise for a challenging kayak tour, fantastic snorkeling, superb hiking and the high likelihood of being the only group around.

 Images & Videos